dimagi/quickcache/README.md

       # ...
   ```

-- skip_arg can also be a function and will receive the save arguments as the function:
+- skip_arg can also be a function and will receive the same arguments as the function:
   ```python
   def skip_fn(name, address):
       return name == 'Ben' and 'Chicago' not in address